 How to find cheap flights?

 One of the major expenses of international travel is flight tickets.
 Sometimes it accounts for more than half of your trip cost.
 Not surprisingly, airfares have become one of the most important parts of travel planning – for both leisure and official trips.
 Flight tickets can eat into your travel budget and force you to compromise on other aspects of traveling like hotels, sightseeing, and shopping.
 No matter how excited we may be about the upcoming trip, we should never rush through booking flights.

 There was a time when we would rely on travel agents to give us the best airfare.
 But now most of us have taken this headache on ourselves.
 We spend hours trying to find that perfect formula that can get us the best prices – mixing and matching the airports, dates, layover times, the number of stops, and of course the ‘magic’ booking time.
-But is there a formula to find cheap flights?
+But is there a formula for finding cheap flights?
 There is no tried and tested method that can guarantee you cheap flight tickets.
 However, there are a few tricks that may help you to get a good bargain.

-Tip 1: Airfare Alerts – Most of the search engines like Skyscanner, Kayak, Orbitz provide fare alerts.
+Tip 1: Airfare Alerts – Most search engines like Skyscanner, Kayak, and Orbitz provide fare alerts.
 Set up an alert for your desired location and you will receive an email when the prices drop.
 Thereafter, you may have to decide fast but fare alerts can save you a significant amount of money.
-Sign up for airline newsletters and follow social handles of online travel portals to receive updates about deals and discounts.
+Sign up for airline newsletters and follow the social handles of online travel portals to receive updates about deals and discounts.
 Airfare Watchdog, Secret Flying, and The Flight Deal are good for finding travel deals.